MicroCODEIncorporated/Json/README.md

 the persistent storage of App Settings in a JSON file (.json), but it can be used for interfacing with any JSON data.

+The current implementation supports 128 levels of nested Objects, including nested Arrays.
+This can be changed with a single constant in the Class.

+    /// <summary>
+    /// The maximum number of nested objects and arrays allowed in a JSON file.
+    /// Change this value to suit your needs.
+    /// </summary>
+    public const int NestedObjects = 128;

 ## Getting Started